kiganyamburu/classification-of-breast-Cancer/README.md

 - `data (2).csv` — raw dataset used for training and evaluation (placed at repository root).
 - `Classification_of_Breast_Cancer.ipynb` — Jupyter notebook with exploratory data analysis, visualizations, and modeling.
 - `requirements.txt` — core Python dependencies for development and model training.
+- `create_ppt.py` — Python script to generate a PowerPoint presentation summarizing the project.
+- `generate_assets.py` — Python script to generate visualization assets (charts, plots) for the presentation.

 ## Quick overview